timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

   name: Tim Benniks
 ---

-Since I work at [AKQA](http://www.akqa.com) I work in a big multidisciplinary team.
+At [AKQA](http://www.akqa.com) we work in a big multidisciplinary team.
 When we build a typical website the team consists of a whole bunch of people.
 We have multiple designers, an art-director, a copywriter, an account manager, a project manager, a UI designer, a web-developer, multiple back-end developers, an analytics specialist, a QA, a technical architect and a technical delivery manager and sometimes an information analyst and a strategy person.

 Working with such a large group of people is bound to generate overhead due to communication issues.
 In my experience disciplines tend to work alongside each-other as they all have their own terminology.
-And in the end all information ends up in huge spread sheets or epic word documents.

 To be more flexible and agile we need to kill as much communication overhead as possible.
 I think the component based design pattern can help us with getting the basics right.